6th Airborne Division in Palestine

 A soldier of the British 6th Airborne Division maintains order outside a baker's shop in Tel Aviv.

 The 6th Airborne Division in Palestine was initially posted to the region as the Imperial Strategic Reserve.
 It was envisioned as a mobile peace keeping force, positioned to be able to respond quickly to any area of the British Empire.
 In fact the division became involved in an internal security role between 1945 and 1948.

-Palestine had been a British Mandate since the end of World War I. Under the terms of the mandate, Great Britain was responsible for the government and security of the country.
-It had long been a stated British aim to establish a Jewish homeland in Palestine and between 1922 and 1939 over 250,000 Jewish immigrants had arrived in the country.
+Palestine had been under British Mandatory rule following the end of World War I and the dissolution of the Ottoman Empire.
+Under the terms of the mandate, Great Britain was responsible for the government and security of the country.
+Since the Balfour Declaration in 1917, "the establishment in Palestine of a national home for the Jewish people" had been a stated British aim and between 1922 and 1939 over 250,000 Jewish immigrants had arrived in the territory.
 However, Arab resistance and World War II prompted the British to curtail immigration.
 The time also saw the rise of the Jewish Resistance Movement, which eventually came into conflict with the British authorities.

 When the British 6th Airborne Division arrived in response to increasing terrorist activity, it became involved in internal security, being responsible for cordons and search operations, guarding convoys and key installations.
 As the situation worsened, the men of the division had to patrol the towns and cities, enforce curfews and deal with rioting by the civilian population.
 They also protected Jewish and Arab settlements from sectarian violence.
 This was not without loss to the division and several members were killed and wounded during this time.

 The end of the British mandate coincided with the post war reduction of the British Army back to peace time levels, and the division's numbers were gradually reduced.
 By the end of their tenure in Palestine, the division's strength was reduced in real terms, to less than brigade size.
 In 1948 it was disbanded soon after its withdrawal from Palestine.